-- 1. Send the permit applicant a permit application denial letter noting that the permit is denied.
-All permit fees submitted with the applications that are denied will be forfeited.
-This letter will be drafted by the application manager and reviewed by the program manager. - 2.
-The Department application manager will enter the appropriate codes into eFACTS.
+- 1. After consultation with the delegated conservation district the DEP regional Office will send the permit applicant a permit application denial letter which is reviewed by the section chief and signed by the regional office water program manager noting that the permit is denied.
+All permit fees submitted with the applications that are denied will be forfeited. - 2.
+The Department application manager will enter the appropriate codes into eFACTS. - 3.
 If the applicant of a denied permit application wishes to continue to pursue approval of the project, the applicant must submit a revised permit application following appropriate program requirements and procedures and will be considered a new application.